hitbtc-com/hitbtc-php-sdk/README.md

 # Hitbtc SDK for PHP
-The Hitbtc SDK for PHP enables PHP developers to use Hitbtc rest trading API in their PHP code, and build robust applications and software.
+The HitBTC SDK for PHP enables PHP developers to use HitBTC rest trading API in their PHP code, and build robust applications and software.

 ## Features
 * Get trading and main balances